abpio/abp-commercial-docs/en/modules/file-management.md

 > After adding packages, you need to run `yarn` and `gulp` cli actions for your `Web` project.

+#### Angular UI

+For user interface, we also provide an Angular module.

+You can install it to your project by running `yarn add @volo/abp.ng.file-management` or `npm install @volo/abp.ng.file-management`

+For detailed information about how to set it up and running with your angular project, you can visit [Feature Libraries](https://docs.abp.io/en/abp/latest/UI/Angular/Feature-Libraries)

 ## Setting BLOB Provider

 File Management module is based on the [BLOB Storing](https://docs.abp.io/en/abp/latest/Blob-Storing) system as defined before, and it uses `FileManagementContainer` as a BLOB container.